xinyu-dev/bionemo-demo/docs/esm2/esm2_inference.md

 ## Prerequisites

-1. Complete Step 1.
-Make sure you have Jupyter notebook launched.
+{: .note }
-2. Have a pretrained model checkpoint `.nemo` file.
-You can either use the pretrained models we provide in Step 1, or use your own trained model from Step 2.
+{% include template/prerequisite_setup.md %}.
+You will also need pretrained model checkpoint `.nemo` file.
+You can either use the pretrained models we provided or train your own.

 ## Steps